Kepler-432b: Orbit

-Stellar interactions & remaining lifetime
+Stellar interactions and remaining lifetime

-Obseverations made on Kepler-432b reveal that its host star is gradually causing the planet's orbit to decay via tidal interactions.
+Observations made on Kepler-432b reveal that its host star is gradually causing the planet's orbit to decay via tidal interactions.
 As Kepler-432 A is ascending the red giant branch (RGB), it will continue to expand past the orbit of Kepler-432b, likely engulfing it completely.
 The drag between the stellar photosphere and the gas giant would cause its orbit to spiral inward until it is vaporized by the star after ablation and vaporization take its toll on the planet.

 In some way, this helps with studying how similar interactions will eventually cause the Earth to be engulfed by the Sun as a red giant, some 7 billion years from now.

 Discovery

 In 2009, NASA's Kepler spacecraft was completing observing stars on its photometer, the instrument it uses to detect transit events, in which a planet crosses in front of and dims its host star for a brief and roughly regular period of time.
 In this last test, Kepler observed 50,000 stars in the Kepler Input Catalog, including Kepler-419, the preliminary light curves were sent to the Kepler science team for analysis, who chose obvious planetary companions from the bunch for follow-up at observatories.
 Observations for the potential exoplanet candidates took place between 13 May 2009 and 17 March 2012.
 After observing the respective transits, which for Kepler-432b occurred every 50 days, it was eventually concluded that a planetary companion was responsible for the periodic 50-day transits.
 The discovery of the oddball planet was announced on 24 January 2015.